TemariVirus/zig-bigfloat/README.md

 - add decimal parser?
   - https://github.com/tiehuis/parse-number-fxx-test-data
-- add exhaustive decimal formatting and parsing tests over f16's and f32's range
+- add exhaustive decimal formatting/parsing roundtrip tests over f16's range
-- fuzz test decimal formatting and parsing for f64, f80, f128?
+- fuzz test decimal formatting/parsing roundtripping for f32, f64, f80, f128

+## A note on correctness

+I'm 99% sure that the functions provided are correct, except for base-10 formatting (used by the `{f}`, `{d}` and `{e}` format specifiers).

+The base-10 formatting uses Schubfach.
+I do not fully understand how to determine the precision needed for it to always be correct.
+I instead found the minimum precision needed for various bit-width floats to be formatted correctly by comparing it to Zig's float formating, then fit a line above the recorded points, and added an extra bit of precision just in case.
+I have been unable to find a failing example, but also do not have a proof of correctness.

+If you need formatting and parsing to always roundtrip, use the `{x}`, `{o}` or `{b}` format specifiers, which are always exact.